 Kate Kadow joined the RNZB in January 2018 and made her New Zealand debut in The Piano: the ballet, followed by solo roles in Balanchine’s Divertimento No. 15 and Kylián’s Sechs Tänze.
 Most recently, Kate performed the role of the Sugar Plum Fairy in Val Caniparoli’s production of The Nutcracker.

-In 2012 Kate became principal dancer at State Street Ballet of Santa Barbara, California, with highlights including, Kitri in Don Quixote, the title role in William Soleau’s Firebird, The Shrew in Robert Sund’s Taming of the Shrew, The Sugar Plum Fairy in The Nutcracker, Tiger Lily in Alice in Wonderland and new works by Rodney Gustafson, Edgar Zendejas, Autumn Eckmann, Cassandra Newberry, and Peter Pucci.
+Prior to coming to New Zealand, Kate was a principal dancer at State Street Ballet of Santa Barbara, California (2012 – 16), with highlights including Kitri in Don Quixote, the title role in William Soleau’s Firebird, The Shrew in Robert Sund’s Taming of the Shrew, The Sugar Plum Fairy in The Nutcracker, Tiger Lily in Alice in Wonderland and new works by Rodney Gustafson, Edgar Zendejas, Autumn Eckmann, Cassandra Newberry, and Peter Pucci.

-Kate has performed as a guest artist throughout the United States and internationally, highlights include The Alina Cojocaru, Johann Kobberg and Friends gala in Florida, the International Ballet Festival of Miami, Grand Rapids Ballet, and a 36 city tour of China where she performed the role of Beauty in Robert Sund’s Beauty and the Beast.
+Kate has performed as a guest artist throughout the United States and internationally, highlights include the Alina Cojocaru, Johan Kobborg and Friends gala in Florida, the International Ballet Festival of Miami, Grand Rapids Ballet, and a 36 city tour of China where she performed the role of Beauty in Robert Sund’s Beauty and the Beast.